cfernandom/bache-finder-api-ml/README.md

 This project uses a pre-trained Keras model to predict images through a FastAPI endpoint.

+> **NOTE**
+> Copy the model file to the root directory of the project.
+Ensure the model file is named `CNN_BF_PY.h5`, or adjust the filename in accordance with your model as specified in the `app/core/config.py` file.

 ## Setup with Docker

 run the following command in the terminal to setup the project: